 1. T Stitch, this stitch was invented by Tish, one of the founders of Sundance Needleworks.
 It is a phenominal stitch.
 It gives light coverage (every other intersection is unstitched).
 Because it has stitches which slant both ways, it does not have a direction, which means that an area can be any shape and work with this stitch.
 I use T Stitch so often it’s hard to pick out one piece with it but you’ll find it for the window in the PaintedPony canvas at the top of this article.

 2. Ming, a stitch developed by Brenda Hart, is a very pretty background stitch, especially for rounded areas.
-I really like its honeycomb shape and it’s the most fun to stitch.
+I really like its honeycomb shape and it’s so fun to stitch.
 Because the shape is rounded, it makes a great background when the focal point is rounded.
 I like its quiet feeling so I also like it as a background for busy designs.
 I used it for the ice on the polar bear cub below.

 3. Criss-Cross Hungarian, this stitch is another directionless stitch, like T Stitch.
 It’s little sets of Hungarian stitches which intersect.
-It leaves single intersections open and these can be filled in with little cross stitche in a different color or thread.
+It leaves single intersections open and these can be filled in with little cross stitches in a different color or thread.
 I love doing this for night skies.
 It’s the background in the popsicle for my recent shading class, below.

 5. Diaper is a stitch made in columns of alternating Mosaic and Cashmere Stitches.
-I learned this stitch not too long ago and I just love it.
 It is easy to stitch if you remember to stitch in columns, not rows, and it has almost but not quite a stripe feel.
 If you want to make the stripes more prominent, try alternating the direction of the stitches in each column, or use threads with the same color but different textures.
 I like the look of it so much I have made wider versions of it and used it in the Mr & Mrs round & stitch guide, below.